lukem1/PasswordCracker-345/README.md

 The table below shows the time it took the program to crack these hashes with a given number of processes.

+This testing was completed before the program was completely optimized and finalized.

+After further optimization the completion time with 4 processes has been reduced to approximately 70 seconds.

 | Processes | Time (Seconds) |
 | :-------: | :------------: |